Section 1 - Your Booking

 Honeymoon travellers : Newly married couples often wish to travel under their married name.
 Unless you have enough time to get a full passport in your married name before travelling we do not recommend this.
 It is easier and less stressful, albeit not as romantic, to book flights in a maiden name and stick with an existing passport, then make the necessary changes when you return home.

-Section 5 - Passport, Visa & Health Information and FCO Travel Advice
+Section 5 - Passport, Visa & Health Information, FCDO Travel Advice and Driving Licences

 It is important to verify you and your party can satisfy the entry requirements to match your intended travel arrangements.
-Be aware that with the introduction of machine-readable and biometric passport requirements to countries such as the USA, having incorrect documentation can prevent travel.
+Be aware that with the introduction of machine-readable and biometric passport requirements, having incorrect documentation can prevent travel.
 Also, some countries require that passengers’ passports be valid for at least 6 months after completion of their journey.
 Whilst this is not the case everywhere, it’s as well to be sure.
-For more information on ordering a new passport and how long it takes visit www.direct.gov.uk/passports.
+For more information on ordering a new passport and how long it takes visit www.gov.uk/browse/abroad/passports.

 The current passport, visa and other entry requirements for British citizens, residing in the UK, visiting the countries featured in our programme are listed below.
 Please check the relevant country/countries to ensure you can satisfy the requirements of destinations you will be visiting during your trip.
 Foreign nationals should make their own enquiries to ensure they can satisfy all relevant entry requirements.

-Brexit : Passport requirements for British citizens travelling to the European Union (EU) and Schengen area countries after Brexit will change if the UK leaves the EU with no deal.
-After Brexit:
+Brexit : Passport requirements for British citizens travelling to the European Union (EU) and Schengen area countries changed after Brexit:

-- You should have at least 6 months left on your passport from your date of arrival.
+- You should have at least 3 months left on your passport from the day you plan to leave the country.

-- f you renewed a 10 year adult passport before it expired, extra months may have been added to your passport’s expiry date.
+- If you renewed a 10 year adult passport before it expired, extra months may have been added to your passport’s expiry date.
 These extra months will not count.

-The new rules will apply to adult and child passports issued by the UK, Gibraltar, Guernsey, the Isle of Man and Jersey.
+The rules apply to adult and child passports issued by the UK, Gibraltar, Guernsey, the Isle of Man and Jersey.

 Where you are required to apply for a passport, travel authorisation, visa or other permit to travel, we strongly recommend that you apply as soon as possible.
 That is particularly important if you are concerned that your application might not be straightforward.
 Police reports or other supporting documents may have to be obtained and submitted and occasionally an interview may be required.

 Customers who arrive at the airport and do not have the correct documentation will be refused travel.
 If this is the case, the rules of the ticket purchased still apply.
 If the customer holds a restricted ticket which is non-changeable and non-refundable, they will be bound by the rules of the ticket and will be required to purchase a new ticket before they can travel.
-As your flights are booked as part of a package, you may be asked to show confirmation of your accommodation booking at check-in or at the gate, hence we recommend that you carry your Ski Safari documents and accommodation voucher(s) in your hand luggage.
+As your flights are booked as part of a package, you may be asked to show confirmation of your accommodation booking at check-in or at the gate, hence we recommend that you keep your Ski Safari travel pack to hand.

-Foreign and Commonwealth Office travel advice : The FCO issues travel advice, which is regularly updated and which relates to political, economic and other circumstances prevailing in countries throughout the world.
+Foreign, Commonwealth & Development Office travel advice : The UK FCDO issues travel advice, which is regularly updated and which relates to political, economic and other circumstances prevailing in countries throughout the world.
 You are strongly advised to check this advice before you book and again before you travel.
 Their telephone number is 020 7008 1500 and details are also available online at www.gov.uk/foreign-travel-advice.

 Passport : For British citizens passport holders travelling under the Visa Waiver Programme (VWP, see below), a passport is required to be valid for at least one day beyond the intended departure date from the USA.

 The passport must be a machine readable epassport (MRP).
 An MRP has the holder’s personal details e.g. name, date of birth, nationality and passport number contained in two lines of text, numbers and chevrons at the bottom of the photo page.
-An epassport has an integrated chip containing biometric data and a digitalised photograph.
-British passports issued since October 2006 are epassports.
+An ePassport has an integrated chip containing biometric data and a digitalised photograph.

 Visa : Most British citizens do not need a visa to visit the US for stays of less than 90 days as long as:

-- they have a machine readable ePassport with digitalised photo as detailed above;
+- they have a machine readable ePassport as detailed above;

 - they haven’t been arrested for certain crimes, even if a criminal conviction didn’t result;

-- they aren’t a dual national of Iran, Iraq, Libya, Somalia, Sudan, Syria or Yemen;
+- they aren’t a dual national of Iran, Iraq, North Korea, Sudan or Syria;

-- they haven’t travelled to Libya, Iran, Iraq, Somalia, Sudan, Syria or Yemen since March 2011.
+- they haven’t travelled to Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria or Yemen since March 2011.

 Passengers travelling to the USA that cannot comply with these requirements must obtain a valid US entry visa from a US embassy, even if they are citizens of a country within the VWP.
-Currently these countries are: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Rep. of Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan and UK.
+VWP countries are currently: Andorra, Australia, Austria, Belgium, Brunei, Chile, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Rep. of Korea, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan and UK.